 North America to Remain at the Forefront; Latin America to Emerge Most Attractive Market

-Latin America, the second largest market for veterinary lasers, will also remain the second fastest growing region with a robust CAGR of 10.2% over the assessment period.
-By product type, therapeutic laser segment is expected to stay dominant, while by laser type, class 3 segment is presumed to be dominant.
+Latin America, the second-largest market for veterinary lasers, will also remain the second-fastest-growing region with a robust CAGR of 10.2% over the assessment period.
+By product type, the therapeutic laser segment is expected to stay dominant, while by laser type, the class 3 segment is presumed to be dominant.
 By end-user, clinics are anticipated to account for the largest value share of the total revenues in 2028.
-Increasing prevalence of acute and chronic ailments in animals, followed by decent rise in adoption of imaging devices and equipment, is likely to spur the demand for veterinary lasers in the Latin American region.
+The increasing prevalence of acute and chronic ailments in animals, followed by a decent rise in the adoption of imaging devices and equipment, is likely to spur the demand for veterinary lasers in the Latin American region.

 Europe is expected to experience a CAGR of over 9% during 2018-2028, whereas developing regions (other than Latin America) will reportedly see CAGRs of above 8%.
 In a nutshell, all the regional markets across the globe are likely to witness healthy growth over the forecast period.